frankischilling/cupidex/README.md

 ## Todo

-- Write custom magic lib in house
+- [ ] Write custom magic library for in-house MIME type detection
-- on dir, give tree preview of inside - WIP
+- [X] Implement directory tree preview for directories
-  - implement scrolling of tree preview
+  - [ ] Enable scrolling for tree preview in the preview window
-- preview of zipped and tarred
+- [ ] Add preview support for `.zip` and `.tar` files
-- syntax high-lighting
+- [ ] Implement syntax highlighting for supported file types
-- handle symbolic links with the correct display of them (arrows -> pointing to the where it links to)
+- [ ] Display symbolic links with correct arrow notation (e.g., `->` showing the target path)
+- [ ] Push to main branch

 ## Prerequisites

 To build and run CupidFM, you need the following dependencies installed: